adamsilver/adamsilver.io-jekyll/_drafts/2015-01-01-javascript-inheritance.md

 ## Example usage

-Let's start with an Animal constructor:
+Let's start with a Person constructor:

-    function Animal(name) {
+    function Person(name) {
         this.name = name;
     }

-    Animal.prototype.getName = function() {
+    Person.prototype.getName = function() {
         return this.name;
     };

-Creating an instance of an Animal is as follows:
+Creating an instance of a Person is as follows:

-    var animal = new Animal('Bob');
+    var bob = new Person('Bob');
-    var animalName = animal.getName(); // returns "Bob"
+    bob.getName(); // returns "Bob"

-A dog is an animal so the Dog inherits from Animal.
+Superheros just like people have names so we can define a Superhero constructor that inherits this feature from a person:

-    function Dog() {
+    function Superhero(name, alias) {
-        // call super constructor so that Dog's also have names Dog.superConstructor.apply(this, arguments);
+        // call super constructor so that Dog's also have names Person.superConstructor.call(this, name);
+        this.alias = alias;
     }

-    lib.inherit(Dog, Animal);
+    lib.inherit(Superhero, Person);

-    // modify the super constructor getName method so that it states "Dog name: the name" Dog.prototype.getName = function() {
+    // modify the super constructor getName method so that it's kept a secret Superhero.prototype.getName = function() {
-        return "Dog name: " + Dog.superConstructor.prototype.getName();
+        return "Can't tell you that";
     }

-Creating an instance of a Dog is as follows:
+Creating an instance of a Superhero is as follows:

-    var dog = new Dog("Benny");
+    var batman = new Superhero("Bruce Wayne", "Batman");
-    dog.getName(); // returns "Dog name: Benny"
+    batman.getName(); // returns "Can't tell you that"

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>